-Candidates will have to be taught to look at the world we live in and to consider the needs of future generations and will need to consider how, as designers and manufacturers, they can minimise their environmental impact and also to show in their work how we can have a more sustainable future.
+Candidates will have to be taught to look at the world in which we live, to consider the needs of future generations and will need to consider how, as designers and manufacturers, they can minimise their environmental impact and also to show in their work how we can have a more sustainable future.

-- (a) recognise why sustainability issues and environmental issues are important; - (b) consider sustainability issues and environmental issues when designing and manufacturing; - (c) recognise and take account of social, economic and environmental responsibility in designing and making products.
+- (a) recognise why sustainability issues, environmental issues, are important; - (b) consider sustainability issues, environmental issues, into account when designing and manufacturing; - (c) recognise and take into account social, economic and environmental responsibility in designing and making products;

-(d) understand and use of SIX R's of sustainability, that is:

-rethink reuse recycle repair reduce refuse.

-- (e) understand that sustainable designing is more than using recycled or recyclable materials to manufacture their products.
-It is about the total impact that the process of designing and making has on the environment. - (f) carry out a "Life Cycle Analysis" to determine the environmental impact of a product.
+- (d) understand and use the SIX Rs, that is: rethink reuse recycle repair reduce refuse. - (e) understand that sustainable designing is more than using recycled or recyclable materials to manufacture their products.
+It is about the total impact that the process of designing and making has on the environment; - (f) carry out a 'Life Cycle Analysis' to determine the environmental impact of a product.